Copyrighted/portfolio/README.md

 # Flask Blog Site

 Blog with authentication, authorization, and error handling.
 Allows users to create, update and delete posts.
 Uses PyTest for unit testing.
-Has CI/CD for automated testing and deployment.
+Uses Travis CI for automated testing.
 Deployed using Azure and Docker.

 ## Getting Started